Contact Us for a Free Consultation (213) 542-0979

 So, making this decision and trying to figure this out is obviously very important and it's not always the easiest decision for a person to make.
 A lot of times your best move is to sit down with a criminal defense attorney who is familiar with domestic violence-related offenses and can help you make the decision of whether or not you take a deal or take the case to trial.

-If you do decide that it's in your best interest to take a deal on the case, of course the next question is, what type of a deal do you take?
-What are going to be the consequences?
+If you decide that it's in your best interest to take a deal on the case, of course, the next question is, what type of deal do you take?
+What are the consequences?

-Whether you're going to have to plead guilty or no contest to?
+Whether you're going to have to plead guilty or not contest?
 How is it going to impact you down the road?
-So, even when you make the decision that it's probably best for you to take a deal, the work is not done.
+So, even when you decide it's probably best to take a deal, the work is not done.
 There's still a lot that goes into it.

-Obviously, nobody wants to go to jail, so a lot of people are very concerned about that.
+Nobody wants to go to jail, so many people are concerned about that.
 Getting a felony versus a misdemeanor is another big concern in domestic violence cases.

-If there's a protective order put in place against you where you can't see your family or you can't see your wife or significant other, is another big concern for people.
+If there's a protective order against you where you can't see your family, or you can't see your wife or significant other, it is another big concern for people.
 You're blocked from talking to them.

-These are all things that you really need to sit down with a good seasoned domestic violence defense attorney and give them your version of events.
+You need to sit down with a good, seasoned domestic violence defense attorney and give them your version of events.
 Let him look at the evidence in the case.
-Let him see what witnesses have made statements against you, including the other side.
+Let him see what witnesses have said against you, including the other side.

-See if there's a 9-1-1 tape.
-See if there's any bodycam evidence and then you can dig in to make a decision whether this is a situation where you need to take a deal or whether this is a situation where you should fight the case, hire the best attorney you can and let them take the case to jury trial and try to get a not guilty verdict with a jury of your peers.
+See if there's a 9-1-1 tape or any bodycam evidence.
+Then, you can dig in to decide whether this is a situation where you need to take a deal or whether you should fight the case, hire the best attorney you can, and let them take the case to jury trial and try to get a not guilty verdict with a jury of your peers.

 Menu